tims-computer-academy/mongodb/phase5.md

 You’ll learn how to:

-🔐 Encrypt remote access with TLS certificates
+🔐 Encrypt remote access with TLS certificates<br>
-🛡️ Harden your server with VPN or SSH tunnels
+🛡️ Harden your server with VPN or SSH tunnels<br>
-🚫 Block brute-force attacks with Fail2Ban
+🚫 Block brute-force attacks with Fail2Ban<br>
 📈 Monitor your database’s health and usage

 > This phase assumes your MongoDB server is hosted on a computer you control — either a home server, virtual machine, or cloud instance.